This project is to undertake revitalization of key playground sites across North East Tasmania.

 Winnaleah playground is centrally located in town and a popular place for locals.
 While catering well for school aged children and, to an extent, older children/teenagers the playground lacks key elements in making it a holistic play space for the community.
 This project will rectify this through provision of landscaping and additional play elements.

-WORKS UPDATE: Line marking has been completed on the basketball court and games area.
+WORKS UPDATE: Works complete.
+Line marking has been completed on the basketball court and games area as well as a new basketball backboard, post and hoop installed.
 A new equipment piece featuring a slide has been installed, along with some rubber soft fall pads under the existing double swing set.
 The park was only closed for 5 days and reopened on Monday 3 March 2025 .
-A new basketball backboard, post and hoop is expected to be installed prior to the end of March 2025.

 This project was initiated as a result of feedback and data collated as part of the Playground Facility Audit Report.